 Almost all of the buildings have been left intact even though most of them have found new uses as office spaces and museums.
-Even the museums have been build around the old machinery which remain in place where they once operated.
+Even the museums have been built around the old machinery which remains in place where they once operated.
 One museum is dedicated to the history of the Ruhr Valley and another is the Red Dot Museum of contemporary design.

 I recommend also visiting the coking plant which is the most industrial looking and larger of the facilities.

 The grounds of the complex are open to the public for walking or biking.
 There are guided tours available in German and English which meet in the largest building up the extremely long escalator.
 Expect to spend anywhere from 1-3 hours at Zollverein, depending on the tour you take.
 There are many hidden nooks and rooms that can be seen on part of a tour that is not otherwise available to the public.

 The Zollverein Coal Mine Industrial Complex in Essen is a cultural UNESCO World Heritage Site.
 It was inscribed in 2001 as a mine and secular structure.
 This site in Essen is known for playing a pivotal role in the development of heavy industries in Europe.
 The industrial complex is also known for its use of innovative architecture.

 The mining at the Zollverein Coal Mine Industrial Complex in Essen started in the middle of the 19th century.
 It is located in the village of Katernberg.
 Due to its proximity to railways that serve a route to Cologne, it was crucial to the growth of the industrial complex.

 About Zollverein Coal Mine Industrial Complex in Essen